apike/allenpike.com/_posts/2025-04-19-canada-votes.markdown

 While defense, energy independence, international relations, and democracy itself have hardly been core election issues of late, they’re now in play.
 You can check out CBC’s [Election platform overview](https://newsinteractives.cbc.ca/features/2025/federal-party-platforms/#federal-election-health-care) or [Vote Compass](https://votecompass.cbc.ca/), or the [CTV’s Party Platform Tracker](https://www.ctvnews.ca/federal-election-2025/party-platforms/) to get a recap of the parties’ platforms.

 In terms of what to expect, there has been a fairly dramatic polling shift since Justin Trudeau’s resignation and the new US administration coming to power.
-According to polls, many voters who planned to vote for Conservatives or the progressive NDP are now planning to back the centre-left Liberals.
+According to polls, many voters who planned to vote for other parties – whether it was Conservatives, the progressive NDP, or the more obscure parties – are now planning to back the centre-left Liberals.
 Of course, only those who show up actually decide.

 You can use [338Canada](https://338canada.com/) to see some guesses about what this might mean for your riding, or any strategic voting.
 Given the very large error bars on these projections though, it’s worth remembering that at the end of the day, you’re electing an MP to represent you – not the Prime Minister directly.